-The baseline value is for clients to be able to update courses on their own.
-I looked at whether each tool goes beyond baseline to help less experienced designers create new courses on their own.
+The baseline value is that clients can easily update courses on their own.
+I looked at whether each tool goes beyond that baseline to help less experienced designers create new courses on their own.

 Articulate is the winner on all of the above.
 Before detailing why and how, it’s important to acknowledge Captivate is a fine choice, as well.

 Two Terrific Options